 I have learned to do what I like to do which includes writing and cooking and sharing it with my readers.

 I have learned that it will be okay.

 My handle is “Small Blonde Mom”, a name that was gifted to me by one of my daughter’s friends.
 I was one of three small, blonde women who parented a triumvirate of high school students who were best friends.

-I have lived in five different countries and travelled to countless places before settling in Asheville, North Carolina.
-It is a city I love for it’s quirkiness, its air of being from an earlier time and its way of being a part of the South and yet not.
+I lived in five different countries and traveled to countless places before settling in Asheville, North Carolina.
+It is a city I love for its quirkiness, its air of being from an earlier time and its way of being a part of the South and yet not.

 I am trying to be game.

 2. To lose heart or courage in difficulty or danger, shrink with fear